JaminMartin/pyet-mc/README.md

 ```python
  opti = Optimiser([trace2pt5pct,trace5pct],[params2pt5pct,params5pct], model = 'default')
 ```
 We choose the default model, which is our energy transfer model discussed above.
+Note: This model can be suplemented with your own energy transfer model if it differs from the default model.
 We then give our model a guess.
 This can be inferred by inspecting the data or being very patient with the fitting / choice of the optimiser.
 ```python
 guess = {'amp1': 1, 'amp2': 1, 'cr': 2e9,'rad' : 500, 'offset1': 0 , 'offset2': 0}